brooklynrail/brooklynrail-platform/content/events/2021/01/w-j-t-mitchell-with-charles-bernstein.md

 ---
 title: W.J.T.
 Mitchell with Charles Bernstein
-summary: W.J.T.
-Mitchell with Charles Bernstein
+summary: "Scholar and theorist of media, visual art, and literature W.J.T.
+  Mitchell joins poet and scholar Charles Bernstein for a conversation on Mitchell's recent book, \"Mental Traveler: A Father, A Son, and a Journey through Schizophrenia\""
 people:
   - person: w-j-t-mitchell
     event_bio: "W. J. T. Mitchell is editor of the interdisciplinary journal,